sty011/DjangoRESTframework-project/README.md

 # DjangoRESTframework-shop
-A simple project to start working with Django REST framework.
+A simple project to start learning DjangoRESTframework.
 ---

 ### Create a venv :